What is included in the price?

 How much water do I have to carry?

-Depending on the location it will vary but a 1-1.5L will be sufficient.
-All participants will receive a packing list and detailed preparation information about your upcoming trail run.
+Depending on the location it will vary but generally 1-1.5L will be sufficient.
+All participants will receive a packing list and detailed preparation information about your upcoming trail run or hike.

 What do I need for the overnight stays?

-Information will be provided for each trip about what is required, and the baggage transfer points.
+Information will be provided for each trip about what is required, and the baggage transfer points (for trail runners only).

-Usually, you will be required to bring a sleeping bag, liner and pillow case, towel and change of clothes in a smaller suitcase or carry bag (larger travel suitcase will be left at the hotel).
+Usually, you will be required to bring a sleeping bag, liner and pillow case, towel and change of clothes.

 Please minimise any valuables left behind or brought along on the trip.